MicrosoftDocs/dynamics-365-project-operations/articles/revenue-recognition/rev-rec-completed-contract-method.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_

+ > [!NOTE]
+   > Estimates have been renamed to revenue recognition in a recent product update with the **Update labels for revenue recognition and related forms and processes in Project Operations** feature.
+Terminology may reference either estimate or revenue recognition depending on if the feature is enabled.

 You can create, calculate, post, reverse, or eliminate revenue estimates.
 You can do this either manually or by using a periodic process.
 This article provides information about how to work with revenue estimates for projects.

 ### Manage revenue estimates manually